janosgyerik/articles/hacking-contest-lessons/level3.md

 - When validating user input,
-  remember to consider nonsense input too, like negative indexes in this example.
+  remember to consider nonsense input too, like negative indexes in this example, also known as *fuzz testing*.

 - Always check array boundaries, make sure they are not breached at either end.